Rawalpindi Cricket Stadium: Pakistan vs Sri Lanka Test match

 In October 2019, the PCB proposed hosting the two Test matches in Pakistan, instead of the UAE, at venues in Rawalpindi and Karachi.
 Sri Lanka Cricket said that they were "very positive" with regards to the progress of playing Test cricket in Pakistan.
 In November 2019, the PCB confirmed the dates and venues for the Test series, with the first test match taking place in Rawalpindi Cricket Stadium from 11 to 15 December.
 It was the first test match played at this venue after 15 years and first International match after 13 years.

+2024–25 renovation

+In preparation for the 2025 ICC Champions Trophy, the Pakistan Cricket Board (PCB) renovates the Rawalpindi Cricket Stadium to meet international standards.
+Initially budgeted at PKR 1.5 billion, costs rose to PKR 18 billion due to additional upgrades across multiple venues like Gaddafi Stadium, Lahore and National Stadium, Karachi.
+The refurbishment includes an upgraded main pavilion and media boxes, new seating, 350 LED floodlights, and improved hospitality boxes.
+Despite concerns about delays, PCB Chairman Mohsin Naqvi has assured timely completion.
+The stadium hosts three group-stage matches, featuring teams like Pakistan, Australia, South Africa, New Zealand, and Bangladesh.

+On 8 May 2025 during the 2025 India–Pakistan strikes, a drone from India landed inside the stadium complex before the start of a Pakistan Super League Twenty20 match, prompting the Pakistan Cricket Board to transfer the games to the United Arab Emirates.

+Cricket World Cup

+This Stadium hosted three ODI matches during the 1996 Cricket World Cup.